jsabin/kb/README.md

 1. Install Pip.
 2. Install TextTable - "pip install -U git+http://github.com/bufordtaylor/python-texttable".
 See https://github.com/bufordtaylor/python-texttable for more information.
+3. Install Requests - "pip install requests".
-3. Install argcomplete
+4. Install argcomplete on LINUX

     a. "pip install argcomplete"
     b. "sudo activate-global-python-argcomplete"

+5. Install argcomplete on OS X

+    a.
+Install Homebrew - see http://brew.sh/
+    b.
+Install the latest version of BASH "brew install bash".
+Verify that BASH is 4.2 or greater "echo $BASH_VERSION".
+    c.
+Change shell by running "csh" and add "/usr/local/bin/bash" to the end of /etc/shells.
+    d.
+Run "activate-global-python-argcomplete --dest /usr/local/etc/bash_completion.d"
+    e.
+Run "source /usr/local/etc/bash_completion.d/python-argcomplete.sh"
+    f.
+Add "source /usr/local/etc/bash_completion.d/python-argcomplete.sh" to your ./bashrc.

-4. Copy src/kb to a location on your machine
+6. Copy src/kb to a location on your machine
-5. Add the directory where kb is to your PATH variable - "export PATH=%PATH:/[path to kb]
+7. Add the directory where kb is to your PATH variable - "export PATH=%PATH:/[path to kb]
-6. Since AWS instances are not directly accessible from corp, kb uses a jump host.
+8. Since AWS instances are not directly accessible from corp, kb uses a jump host.
 Currenly this is hard coded to use labProxy.

     a.
 Modify /etc/hosts to add "labproxy	[jump host name or ip address]"
-7. Install pssh found at https://code.google.com/archive/p/parallel-ssh.
+9. Install pssh found at https://code.google.com/archive/p/parallel-ssh.
 Follow instructions in the INSTALL file.

 ## Change Prompt
 This will change the prompt to show the current environment that is set.
-This works for BASH.
 I put this in my .bashrc file.

 function kb_environment {
   GRAY='\033[0;37m'